 Lately, almost everyone is talking about immunity and finding ways to boost it.
 While a healthy diet, positive outlook and nutritional supplements go a long way in aiding our body’s defense system, we tell you about an underrated yet vital way to increase it.
 We’re talking about tai chi, an age-old form of exercise that helps you become healthy from within.
+If you’re wondering ‘what is tai chi’ precisely, just keep reading.

 What Is Tai Chi?

 Tai Chi is more than just a traditional Chinese form of exercise.
 It has a number of principles that help people understand their bodies and mind better.
 The principles include mind and body integration, control of movements, command on breathing, generating internal energy, mindfulness, loosening, and serenity.
 It is due to these principles that tai chi gains the title – ‘Meditation In Motion’.
+This alone does not explain what is tai chi.

 The goal of tai chi is to help life energy, or the qi, flow through the body smoothly and powerfully.
 With the integration of mind and body comes the total harmony of the inner and outer self .

 Tai Chi involves low-impact, slow series of motions that one must do without pausing.
 The motions are designed in such a way that they allow you to breathe deeply and naturally, focusing all your attention on your bodily sensations, just like meditation.
 What makes tai chi different from all the other forms of exercises or martial arts is that the movements are never forced, and apart from that, the muscles are relaxed, the joints are not fully extended or bent, and there is no extreme stretching .
+This is why classes of tai chi for beginners are so popular, especially among senior citizens.

 Benefits Of Tai Chi

 Tai Chi has a number of health benefits.
 It increases both lower and upper body strength when dedicatedly and regularly practiced.
 It also improves flexibility and increases muscle strength.
 It works wonders when it comes to balance.
 Proprioception – the ability of sensing one’s own body position in space, reduces with age, tai chi helps improve this sense of balance by training the muscles to do so .
+These health benefits of tai chi explain the popularity of the practice in retirement centers across the world.

 Tai Chi For Immunity